Comedian Dieter Nuhr thought 2022 was great

 Nuhr’s humorous review of the year: “Last Generation” and the summer song “Layla”, the eventful life of Boris Becker – Nuhr makes fun of everything

 Nuhr continued to fight resolutely against the doomsday mood.
 He also targeted climate activists.
-Mainly because researchers have found that it will not sink.
+Mainly because researchers have found out that the world is not going to end.
 The researchers have found that “this will take another five billion years”.
 That would mean that the “last generation” intends to grow very old, jokes Nuhr.
 Long applause.

 “I’m not surprised that they don’t reproduce, we made out at that age, they stick together.”
 Nuhr’s facial expression – no, as a viewer you don’t really want to look at your home television set, the professional looks almost a little disgusted when saying the words.
 “What’s that about?”
 More applause.
 The camera captures the scene from above from a bird’s eye view.
 Stage and audience bathed in blue light.
 “Yes, it was a good year.”
 Even if the train doesn’t always run on time, almost 500,000 ATMs were blown up, Boris Becker moved – even twice – “apparently it was a temporary contract”. laughs.
 Nuhr even liked the happy songs in summer.
 Above all, the Ballermann song “Layla”.
 “We haven’t had that much fluff since we stopped taking the train to Barcelona.”
 The song was so happy that it had to be banned.
 Really recognizable cheerfulness in the comedian for the first time.
 There is still resistance to philistinism.